Penguinsecq/penguinsecq.github.io/docs/acsc-essential-eight/implementing-acsc-essential-eight-case-study.md

 5. Monitor Event Logs for a while, depends on your environment, but I would suggest more than 4 weeks, if your business has application will be running monthly or quarterly only.
 Check Event Viewer > Applications and Services Logs > Microsoft > Windows > AppLocker for Event ID 8003.
 You can find the important event id related to AppLocker here.
 [Using Event Viewer with AppLocker](https://learn.microsoft.com/pl-pl/windows/security/application-security/application-control/app-control-for-business/applocker/using-event-viewer-with-applocker)
 7. Tuning AppLocker control policies.
-8.

-Review Audit Results:
-Identify which executables, scripts, installers, or packaged apps would be blocked if enforcement were enabled.

-Document Allowed Applications:
-Create a list of legitimate applications flagged during the audit for future whitelisting.

-Refine Rules:
 Update AppLocker rules to include any necessary exceptions or allow rules for trusted apps, vendors, or paths.

-Test on Pilot Devices:
-Apply refined policies to a small group of users or machines to confirm no legitimate software is impacted.
+8. Test on Pilot Devices: Apply refined policies to a small group of users or machines to confirm no legitimate software is impacted.

-Repeat Audit Cycle:
-Continue auditing and refining policies until no valid applications are reported as blocked.
+9. Repeat Audit Cycle: Continue auditing and refining policies until no valid applications are reported as blocked.

-Educate Users:
-Inform staff of the upcoming changes, and provide a process for requesting access to blocked apps.
+10. Inform staff of the upcoming changes, and provide a process for requesting access to blocked apps.

-Plan for Enforcement:
-Once confident in the rules, gradually move from audit to enforced mode using staged deployment.
+11. Once confident in the rules, gradually move from audit to enforced mode using staged deployment.

-Backup Policies:
-Export and save a copy of your final AppLocker policies for rollback or documentation.
+12. Export and save a copy of your final AppLocker policies for rollback or documentation.

-Enable Enforcement (Final Step):
+13. Enable Enforcement (Final Step)
-Switch AppLocker from Audit Mode to Enforced Mode only after validating all business-critical apps are allowed.